microlinkhq/browserless/README.md

 type: `object` </br>

-An extra viewport settings that will be merged with the device presets.
+Used to set extra viewport settings.
+These settings will be merged with the preset settings.

 ```js
 browserless.getDevice({